Meeting Your Needs With Window Film

 Fading: If a client wants to reduce fading, we consider how sensitive the materials in question are.
 Leather furniture requires a different level of UV filtering than fabrics or rugs.
 Hardwood floors, artwork, and collectibles all require a different level of protection.
 From here we determine how much we need to adjust the light to meet your goals and keep everything looking natural.
 At 50% visible light transmission we can control almost any fading issues and keep things looking original.

 Heat: If solar control is what the client is after, we explore the colour palette they have in their home.
-We start by testing the windows to determine the Low E coatings they have to see what kind of adjustment we can make.
+We start by testing the windows to determine what the emissivity value of their glass currently is (how much heat is actually getting through) so we can decide on what adjustment needs to be made.
 This tell us if we can use clear films and still avoid potential breakage, or if we need to adjust the product choice to compliment the glass safely.
 Then we look at warm and cool tones verses a neutral tone to best compliment the interior decor.
 We went in-depth with interior design colour choices and window film right here, take a look.

 Privacy: If privacy is the main reason for the install, we determine how far away potential onlookers are to make an assessment of the best privacy film to use.
 We will ask if you use window blinds at night, and if it is daytime or nighttime privacy you are looking for.
 If you need daylight privacy, we need to reduce the light exiting the window by 40% to give you the most complete light control possible.
 If it is nighttime privacy you need, window film is not a great option, unless you are happy with disguising the window using a custom printed film with a gradient feature that allows you to see out the optically clear top portion while blocking eyes from seeing through the opaque bottom portion.
 We have used products like this for many clients with fantastic results, here is a great example.